mongibellili/QuantizedSystemSolver.jl/paper/paper.md

 # Summary

 Contemporary engineering systems, such as electrical circuits, mechanical systems with shocks, and chemical reactions with rapid kinetics, are often characterized by dynamics that can be modeled using stiff differential equations with events.
 Stiffness typically arises in these systems due to the presence of both rapidly changing and slowly changing components.
 This stiffness requires extremely small time steps to maintain stability when using traditional numerical integration techniques.
 Recently, quantization-based techniques have emerged as an effective alternative for handling such complex models.
 Methods like the Quantized State System (QSS) and the Linearly Implicit Quantized State System (LIQSS) offer promising results, particularly for large sparse stiff models.
 Unlike classic numerical integration methods, which update all system variables at each time step, the quantized approach updates individual system variables independently.
-Specifically, in quantized methods, each variable is updated only when its value changes by a predefined quantization level resulting in only updating the rapidly changing components.
-Moreover, these methods are advantageous when dealing with discontinuous events by considering them as normal steps.
+Specifically, in quantized methods, each variable is updated only when its value changes by a predefined quantization level.
+Moreover, these methods are advantageous when dealing with discontinuous events.
 An event is a discontinuity where the state of the system abruptly changes at a specific point.
 Classic methods may struggle with events: They either undergo expensive iterations to pinpoint the exact discontinuity instance or resort to interpolating its location, resulting in unreliable outcomes.
 Therefore, this QSS strategy can significantly reduce computational effort and improve efficiency in large sparse stiff models with frequent discontinuities [@improveliqss].

 # Statement of need

 Traditional solvers are challenged by large sparse stiff models and systems with frequent discontinuities.
-As an example, the Advection Diffusion Reaction (ADR) problem is a large sparse stiff system that classic methods can not efficiently solve.
-In addtion, the buck converter is a stiff system with frequent discontinuities that classic solvers from the DifferentialEquations.jl [@Rackauckas2017] are currently unable to handle properly.
+As an example, the Advection Diffusion Reaction (ADR) problem is a large sparse stiff system that classic methods cannot efficiently solve.
+In addition, the buck converter is a stiff system with frequent discontinuities that classic solvers from the DifferentialEquations.jl [@Rackauckas2017] are currently unable to handle properly.
-Written in the easy-to-learn [Julia programming language](https://julialang.org) [@julia], inspired by the [`qss-solver`]( https://github.com/CIFASIS/qss-solver)[@qssC] written in C, and taking advantage of the Julia features such as multiple dispatch and metaprogramming, the QuantizedSystemSolver.jl package [@ElBellili2024] shares the same interface as DifferentialEquations.jl package and aims to efficiently solve a large set of stiff Ordinary Differential Equations (ODEs) with a set of events via implementing the QSS and LIQSS methods.
+Written in the easy-to-learn Julia programming language [@julia] and inspired by the ``qss-solver`` written in C [@qssC], the QuantizedSystemSolver.jl package [@ElBellili2024] takes advantage of Julia features such as multiple dispatch and metaprogramming.
+The package shares the same interface as the DifferentialEquations.jl package and aims to efficiently solve a large set of stiff Ordinary Differential Equations (ODEs) with events by implementing the QSS and LIQSS methods.
 It is the first such tool to be published in the Julia ecosystem.
-This package is able to easily solve the ADR and the buck converter problems as shown in the examples section.
+This package can easily solve the ADR and buck converter problems, as shown in the Examples Section.

 # Quantization-based techniques
 The main idea behind QSS methods is to divide the system state space into quantized regions and represent the system state in terms of these quantized values.
-The QSS methods update the system status only when certain thresholds or conditions are met, instead of continuously simulating the system's behavior.
-For instance, state variables with large gradients will get to their thresholds more frequently than states with small gradients.
+The QSS methods update the system state only when certain thresholds or conditions are met, instead of continuously simulating the system's behavior.
+For instance, state variables with large gradients will reach their thresholds more frequently than states with small gradients.
 If a state or input gets to its next threshold, a discrete event is triggered, and information is passed on to other integrators that depend on it [@fe2006a].
-The general form of a problem composed of a set of ODEs and a set of events that QSS is able to solve is described in the following:
+The general form of a problem composed of a set of ODEs and a set of events that QSS is able to solve is described in the following equations: